-4. The present system is based upon using drugs to cure symptoms and not upon the maintenance of good health through rest, the eating gram in capitalist countries persists, not many efforts have succeeded past the stage of wishful thinking, because of the contradictions such a program poses when not funded and implemented as part of a broader revolutionary plan.

-of nutritious foods, and the exercise of participating in sports or doing outside work, such as gardening, planting and caring for trees, and improving our streets and neighborhoods.
+4. The present system is based upon using drugs to cure symptoms and not upon the maintenance of good health through rest, the eating of nutritious foods, and the exercise of participating in sports or doing outside work, such as gardening, planting and caring for trees, and improving our streets and neighborhoods.